emencia/diskette/docs/appdef.rst

     Omits the primary key in the serialized data of objects since it can be calculated during deserialization.

+use_base_manager
+    *Optional*, *<boolean>*, *Default: false*

+    Enable option to bypass a possible custom model manager to get model objects.
+This is helpful with some application that override the default manager method ``get_queryset`` to filter out some objects for some reasons.

 allow_drain
     *Optional*, *<boolean>*, *Default: false*